If you master this delicious stir-fry recipe of Asian noodles and spicy tofu, you'll be less inclined to reach for that Chinese take-out menu!

-- 8 ounces Chinese wheat noodles (or substitute udon noodles or linguine)
+- 8 oz Chinese wheat noodles (or substitute udon noodles or linguine)

 - 2 large carrots, peeled and sliced on a diagonal

 - 1 (15 oz) can straw mushrooms, liquid reserved

 - 8 oz can sliced water chestnuts, liquid reserved

 - 2–3 scallions, cut into 1-inch lengths